Mortgage options when buying real estate

 Is this your first home?
 Check with your local banks, credit unions, or even governments for these types of programs.
 Often, you don’t have to put the full, traditional 20% down.
 There are often different criteria (like credit scores, income limits, etc.) to participate in these programs.

-This type of mortgage is one of the best options out there for those with less-than-perfect credit.
+This type of mortgage is one of the best options out there for those with less-than-perfect credit, FHA is a great option.
 You’ll be required to put a down payment of 3.5%. which is typically much easier to do than normal home sales.

 There are varying eligible locations for using a USDA loan, and despite being called a rural loan, these aren’t always rural areas.
 You have to have a decent credit score and a steady income, under a certain limit requirement.
 You also cannot currently own a home.